The Road to Montanita, Ecuador

-So here I am, expecting a “hidden treasure” with “perfect waves” and “golden sand” and a “tropical paradise”, taken directly from wiki.
+So here I am, expecting a “hidden treasure” with “perfect waves” and “golden sand” and a “tropical paradise”, taken directly from Wikipedia.
 I don’t know who writes this wiki stuff, but we have different ideas about what paradise is!!

 Upon arrival, we did, however, find our “hidden paradise” but what we were hiding from was Montañita!
 Don’t get me wrong, I like rustic as much as the next guy (OK, maybe not, but I can tolerate it for a little while if the experience of the place is worth it).